What the AAP's 2023 policy statement on noise actually says

 Where can I read the full statement?

 The statement is published in Pediatrics, the AAP’s peer-reviewed journal.
-Look for ‘Noise: A Hazard for the Fetus and Newborn (Update)’, 2023.
+Look for ‘Preventing Excessive Noise Exposure in Infants, Children, and Adolescents’, Pediatrics 2023, volume 152, issue 5.
 The journal’s landing page is at publications.aap.org/pediatrics.
 AAP members and many institutional subscriptions provide full-text access.

 Is the statement legally binding on manufacturers?

 No. AAP policy statements are clinical guidance, not regulations.
 They influence manufacturer behaviour through professional consensus and consumer expectation rather than through enforcement.
-The U.S. Consumer Product Safety Commission has not adopted the 50 dB number as a binding standard.
+The U.S. Consumer Product Safety Commission has not adopted a binding decibel standard for infant sound machines.

 Does the AAP recommend any specific sound colour?

 No. The statement is colour-agnostic.
-The 50 dB ceiling and placement rules apply equally to white, pink, brown, and other colours.
+Its safe-use advice (distance, low volume, limited duration) applies equally to white, pink, brown, and other colours.
 See the colour deep-dives for the spectrum-specific arguments.

 Has the statement been updated since 2023?

-As of May 2026, the 2023 statement is the current AAP policy.
-Subsidiary clinical reports may revise individual numbers; check publications.aap.org for the latest.
+As of June 2026, the 2023 statement is the current AAP policy.
+Subsidiary clinical reports may revise individual points; check publications.aap.org for the latest.

 Sources